Gentlestudent/web-app/README.md

 # Gentlestudent
 Gentlestudent is an application that allows learners to engage in learning opportunities.
 Companies can issue a learning opportunities and learners can choose to participate.
 After completing a learning opportunity, the learner is rewarded with an open badge, which is a verifiable record of their learning.
 This way, Gentlestudent stimulates informal learning and teaches valuable lessons about community life and social engagement.

-Click [here](https://osoc19.github.io/gentlestudent-web) for Github page.
+Click [here](https://osoc19.github.io/gentlestudent-web) to navigate to the GitHub page.

 ## Contents
 - [Installation Guide](#installation-guide)